oroinc/documentation/book/functional_tests.rst

 .. caution::

-    If your class is responsible for retrieving data, it will be more good idea to load fixtures and get them using test class and then assert that results are valid.
-Checking DQL in this case is enough because of specific responsibility of this class to modify the query.
+    If your class is responsible for retrieving data, it's better to load fixtures and retrieve them using a test class and then assert that the results are valid.
+Checking DQL is enough in this case because this it is the sole responsibility of this class to modify the query.

 References
 ----------